 Major employers such as Amazon have bought into the biophilic idea in a big way, adding amazing structures like glass-domed green houses to their company headquarters.
 Featuring 40,000 plants climbing on walls as high as four stories, the greenery creates an environment that mimics a rainforest.

 At Google, offices are designed to maximize employee health and satisfaction.
 Workspaces are filled with plants, reclaimed wood, views of nature, water installations and even more exotic biophilic elements like rock walls.

-That said, the average company can realize the same benefits of biophilic design through much simpler means with much less investment.
-Surveyed employees describe feeling revitalized and energized in biophilic spaces, and in turn, they are inspired by the feel-good response plant life, natural lighting and other natural elements in biophilic design offer.
+That said, the average company can realize the same benefits of biophilic design through much simpler means with a much less investment.
+Surveyed employees describe feeling revitalized and energized in biophilic spaces and they’re inspired by the feel-good response plant life, natural lighting and other natural elements in biophilic design offers.